-The reason for washing rice is not just to get it clean (yes, very important), but also, and more importantly, it’s to remove the surface starch from the rice.
-Skip this step and no matter how well you cook your rice, it is more likely to turn out clumpy and gummy.
+The reason for washing rice is not just to get it clean (yes, very important) but, more importantly, to remove the surface starch from the rice.
+Skip this step; no matter how well you cook your rice, it is more likely to turn out clumpy and gummy.

 You do not need to soak your rice before cooking – especially if you’re short on time.
 The primary reason for soaking rice is to speed up cooking time.

-You can also cook perfect jasmine rice via the Instant Pot or the “pasta” cooking method.
-Check out my posts on how to cook Instant Pot white rice and Instant Pot brown rice for more information.
-Water to rice ratios for both white and brown jasmine rice is 1:1 or 1 cup of water for every 1 cup of rice.
+Jasmine rice can also be cooked via the Instant Pot or the “pasta” cooking method.
+Check out my Instant Pot white rice and Instant Pot brown rice for more information.
+The water to rice ratio for white jasmine rice and brown jasmine rice in the Instant Pot is 1:1 or 1 cup of water for every 1 cup.

-To cook your rice like pasta follow these easy instructions,
+To cook jasmine rice using the “pasta method,” follow these easy instructions,